 The Contract Compliance Administrator (CCA) advocates for minority and women-owned business by ensuring the application and enforcement of the District's MBE/WBE Ordinance.
 The CCA is responsible and accountable for administration of the District's Minority and Women Owned Business Enterprises Program.
-Some duties include ensuring MBE/WBE inclusion in the District's contracting processes, monitors the participation of MWBEs on active contracts, participates in outreach events, assist in the resolution of payment issues to MWBEs and reports on supplier diversity participation to the President and Board of Commissioners.
+Some duties include ensuring MWBE inclusion in the District's contracting processes by determining appropriate MWBE participation goals on a contract-by-contract basis; monitors the participation of MWBEs on all active contracts throughout the life of the contracts; collaborates with User Departments and encourages Prime Contractors to maximize the utilization of MWBEs on Utilization Plans, Change Orders, Contract Modifications, including extensions and amendments; participates in outreach events; assists in the resolution of payment issues to MWBEs; and reports on supplier diversity participation to the President and Board of Commissioners.